min2ha/ukwa-site/content/target/64930/index.en.md

   "subject": "Brexit"
 }

-# No to the Customs Union, but yes to a customs compromise: DAMIAN GREEN insists Britain must maintain close links with its neighbours

 Former deputy prime minister Damian Green argues that the UK can negotiate a mutually beneficial customs arrangement with the EU to keep trade flowing  freely.
 It would not be the same as staying in the customs union